-Time
+2. Time

 - a.
 The precise time allowed for completing the course is determined by the trailmaster and publicly announced to all riders prior to the start of the ride. - b.
 The public announcement of the time allotted shall constitute the basis for establishing the maximum time for completing each day's ride. - c.
-Thirty minutes shall lapse between the minimum and maximum time. - Any changes in time allotments necessary to adjust for extenuating circumstances must be announced to all riders at the same point on the trail. - e.
+Thirty minutes shall lapse between the minimum and maximum time. - d.
+Any changes in time allotments necessary to adjust for extenuating circumstances must be announced to all riders at the same point on the trail. - e.
 Catastrophic circumstances or uncontrollable acts of God causing disruption of completion of time schedules will be adjudicated by management in consultation with judges and rules interpreter.
 Rides failing to meet the minimum mileage requirement criteria may be disallowed by the board of directors.
-(See Section 4 A1b and 4 A2c for minimum mileage requirements) - f.
-Riding time cannot be taken away from a day's ride once it has started unless the trail is adjusted accordingly
+(See Section 4 A 1b, A 2b, A 3b and A 4c for minimum mileage requirements). - f.
+Riding time cannot be taken away from a day's ride once it has started unless the trail is adjusted accordingly a.
+A horse completing the day's ride in less than the minimum time and within 30 minutes prior to the minimum time shall be penalized one point per minute for each minute before the minimum time.
+Rider or Leisure Division team will also be faulted.
+The number of penalty points for rider or Leisure Division team will be at the judge's discretion.